-EMPIRICAL RESULTS AND FINDINGS Descriptive Analysis and Summary Statistics
+EMPIRICAL RESULTS AND FINDINGS Descriptive analysis and summary statistics

-The data consists of 196 observations about employment in the agricultural labor market, 198 for GDP per capita, 210 for rainfall, and 210 for temperature, and contains the overall condition of south Asian countries' climate change and economic activity.
-Table 1 indicates the pooled summary statistics, and subsequent Appendices 1 and 2 indicate the categorical countries' conditions.
-The higher mean agriculture employment (54.22 percent) in South Asia reflects that the region is the most agriculturally productive.
-Most South Asian countries are growing so fast; therefore, the average GDP per capita has reached approximately 948.72 dollars.
-The tropical belt is more prone to extreme weather, resulting in higher rainfall (more than 1000 millimeters per year) and an asymmetric temperature trend (nearly 20 degrees Celsius per year).
+The data consists of 196 observations about employment in the agricultural labor market, 198 for GDP per capita, 210 for rainfall, and 210 for temperature and contains the overall condition of South Asian countries' climate change and economic activity.
+Table 1 indicates the pooled summary statistics and subsequent Appendix 1 and Appendix 2 indicate the categorical countries' conditions. the higher mean agriculture employment (54.22%) in South Asia reflects that the South Asian region is the most agricultural-producing region.
+Most South Asian countries are growing so fast therefore, the average GDP per capita has reached approximately 948.72 dollars.
+The tropical belt is more prone to extreme weather resulting in higher rainfall, more than